Eating pork chops while petting your Golden Retriever5 mins

 What turns omnivores into vegetarians (or vegans) in their adulthood ?
 There are many trigger patterns of course but two of my two birder friends offer a clue on one of them.
 Garima, who’s been a full-time birder for 8 years, turned vegan several years ago.
 My colleague (DK) describes the cognitive dissonance he felt as he became an avid birder “as I started enjoying watching all those beautiful birds in their natural habitat, I could no longer bear the thought of eating them or their ilk”.
 So he turned vegetarian.

-If an activity that brings you in close proximity to birds only 3-6 times a year can effect such a powerful behavior change (btw I’m not making the case for an omnivore->vegan epidemic!), wouldn’t pet ownership have perhaps a similar (maybe larger) behavior change?
+If an activity that brings you in close proximity to birds only 3-6 times a year can effect such a powerful behavior change, wouldn’t pet ownership have perhaps a similar (maybe larger) behavior change?
+I must add that there’s absolutely no danger of an omnivore->vegan epidemic!
+Behavior change is just too hard.

 Extracting relevant bits here..